 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Branicks reported total emissions of approximately 410,000 kg CO2e, comprising about 223,000 kg CO2e from Scope 1 and about 187,000 kg CO2e from Scope 2.
-This marks a significant reduction from 2023, where total emissions were about 752,000 kg CO2e, with Scope 1 emissions at approximately 269,000 kg CO2e and Scope 2 emissions at about 483,000 kg CO2e.
-Branicks has set ambitious climate commitments, aiming for a 65% reduction in greenhouse gas emissions by 2030 compared to 1990 levels.
+In 2024, Branicks reported total carbon emissions of approximately 410,000 kg CO2e, comprising 223,000 kg CO2e from Scope 1 and 187,000 kg CO2e from Scope 2 emissions.
+Notably, there is no data available for Scope 3 emissions.
+This represents a significant commitment to transparency in their emissions reporting.
+For the previous year, 2023, Branicks' global emissions totalled approximately 84,032,000 kg CO2e, with Scope 1 emissions at 269,000 kg CO2e, Scope 2 at 530,000 kg CO2e, and Scope 3 emissions at approximately 83,233,000 kg CO2e.
+In Germany, the company reported total emissions of approximately 752,000 kg CO2e, with Scope 1 at 269,000 kg CO2e and Scope 2 at 483,000 kg CO2e.
+Branicks has set ambitious reduction targets, aiming for a 65% reduction in greenhouse gas emissions by 2030 compared to 1990 levels.
 This target has been increased from a previous goal of 55%.
-Additionally, the company aims to reduce emissions per square metre in its commercial portfolio by 40% by 2030, using 2018 as the baseline for both Scope 1 and Scope 2 emissions.
-The emissions data is not cascaded from any parent organization, and all figures are reported directly by Branicks Group AG.
-The company continues to focus on transparency and accountability in its climate initiatives, aligning with industry standards for emissions reporting and reduction strategies.
+Additionally, the company aims to reduce greenhouse gas emissions per square metre in its commercial portfolio by 40% by 2030, using 2018 as the baseline year for both Scope 1 and Scope 2 emissions.
+Branicks' emissions data is not cascaded from any parent organisation, ensuring that their reported figures reflect their direct operations.
+The company continues to demonstrate a strong commitment to addressing climate change through its reduction initiatives and transparent reporting practices.

 Access structured emissions data, company-specific emission factors, and source documents